junmendoza/QuantumAlgorithms/README.md

 # QuantumPlayground
-Implementation of Quantum Algorithms to help understand their properties, behaviour and intermingling with classical algorithms
+Simulation of Quantum Algorithms to help understand their properties, behaviour and intermingling with classical computational models